JSON data type

 <column_name> JSON([max_dynamic_paths=N, max_dynamic_types=M, some.path TypeName, SKIP path.to.skip, SKIP REGEXP 'paths_regexp']) [jsonPath]

-• SKIP path.to.skip is an optional hint for particular path that should be skipped during JSON parsing.
-Such paths will never be stored in the JSON column.
-If specified path is a nested JSON object, the whole nested object will be skipped.
+• SKIP path.to.skip: Optional.
+A hint for a specific path that should be ignored during JSON parsing.
+Such paths will not be stored in the JSON column.
+If the specified path is a nested JSON object, the entire nested object will be skipped.

-• SKIP REGEXP 'path_regexp' is an optional hint with a regular expression that is used to skip paths during JSON parsing.
-All paths that match this regular expression will never be stored in the JSON column.
+• SKIP REGEXP 'paths_regexp': Optional.
+A regular expression hint used to skip paths during JSON parsing.
+Any path matching this regular expression will not be stored in the JSON column.

 Creating a Data Source with JSON columns

-You can create a data source with JSON columns by using the JSON data type.
+You can create a data source with JSON columns by using the JSON data type in your schema definition.

 test.datasource